Intangible Cultural Heritage

 As a first step, the Department convened an interim advisory group, comprising representatives from the Arts Council, the Heritage Council, together with the National Monuments Service and Arts Division of the Department, to advise on the implementation of the Convention in Ireland.
 Following a recommendation of the advisory group, the Minister approved Uilleann Piping and Hurling for inclusion on an interim National Inventory of Intangible Cultural Heritage.

 The Department is currently accepting Expressions of Interest for inclusion in a full National Inventory of Intangible Cultural Heritage, to acknowledge, safeguard and promote Ireland’s living culture through official State recognition.
-Forms may be downloaded here and submitted by the deadline of Wednesday 31 January 2018 to email@example.com.
+Forms may be downloaded here and submitted to firstname.lastname@example.org

 Successful applicants to the National Inventory may also consider seeking nomination by the State for inscription on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity, to which the State is entitled to make one nomination every year.

 Ireland has submitted two applications in respect of Uilleann Piping (2016) and Hurling (2017).
 In December 2017 at the UNESCO twelfth session of the Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage in Jeju, South Korea, Ireland’s first application – Uilleann Piping – was approved for inscription on the Representative List.